 The 6 Best D.C.-Area Neighborhoods to Celebrate the Holiday Season

-In the D.C. area there are plenty of neighborhoods and suburbs that just give off that holiday vibe—like the cobblestone streets and quaint shops of Georgetown or the charming Alexandria and its festive main street.
+In the D.C. area there are plenty of neighborhoods and suburbs that give off that holiday vibe—like the cobblestone streets and quaint shops of Georgetown or charming Alexandria and its festive main street.
 Other communities host tree and menorah lightings, holiday markets, or arts and lights festivals.
 Here are the best D.C.-area neighborhoods to get in the holiday spirit.

 The magic of Capitol Hill, with its historic row houses in the shadow of the U.S. Capitol building, makes for a spectacular holiday season.
 In 2007, the Capitol Hill Business Improvement District planted a 20-foot evergreen nicknamed “Big George,” after founding BID President George Didden (who has since passed away).
 Every year since it was planted, George’s wife Kathy flips the switch to light the tree.
-Afterwards neighbors get together for caroling, hot chocolate, and holiday treats.
+Afterwards, neighbors get together for caroling, hot chocolate, and holiday treats.

 In addition to GLOW, the shops along M Street decorate their store windows for an old-time vintage charm.
 The Four Seasons Hotel decorates just as beautifully, showing off their ornaments with an annual Christmas brunch.
 The brunch includes a carving station, omelets, seafood, Southern-style barbecue, and more.